Switching off the 3G network.

-The 3G network has now been withdrawn across the UK.
-You may still see a 3G signal in some places for a short period in early 2026, but the network will soon be switched off.
+Our 3G network has now been switched off across the UK.
+You may still see a 3G signal in some places for a short period in early 2026, but the service is no longer available.
 If you’re still using a 3G-only handset, please visit a Phone Shop to upgrade as soon as possible.

-It's quick and easy to find out whether you need to take any action using our 4G Calling checker using this link.
+It's quick and easy to find out whether you need to take action.
+You can use our 4G Calling checker here.

 If you don’t have a 4G or 5G capable phone with 4G Calling (also known as VoLTE) enabled, you won’t be able to use mobile data.

-There will be no impact to calling emergency services as these calls use the 2G network which will remain in service.
+There will be no impact to calling emergency services.
+These calls use the 2G network, which will remain available for this purpose.

 What do I need to do?